itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-02-GettingStarted/HW02-Prompt.md

 The volume of a cone is $V = (1/3)πr^2h$ and the volume of a hemisphere is half that of a sphere.

 > \[!NOTE]\
-> assume that the ice cream above the cone is a perfect hemisphere, and neglect the thickness of the cone material
+> Assume that the ice cream above the cone is a perfect hemisphere, and neglect the thickness of the cone material